-2 Transmission Control Protocol
+2.1: Transmission Control Protocol

-TCP is the reliable, connection-oriented, end-to-end error, flow and congestion control protocol in the transport layer of the TCP/IP reference model.
-It is the most widely used protocol in the Internet, providing reliable transfer of data (packets).
-It was designed to work independently of the lower layer implementation for transferring data, such us ATM.
-It is sensitive to the host operating environment [8].
-Its basic implementation [23] is unsuitable for high speed and high delay networks, and therefore modifications and additions were added to enhance the performance of the protocol over such networks [14, 15, 19, 24].
+TCP is the reliable, connection-oriented, end-to-end error, flow and congestion control protocol in the transport layer of the Internet suite.
+It was designed to work independently of lower layer implementations for data transport, such as ATM.
+Its basic implementation [18] is unsuitable for high speed and high delay networks, and therefore modifications and additions were added to enhance the performance of the protocol over such networks [11, 15, 19].
 This is one of the reasons for the variety of TCP versions available today.
-TCP Reno or TCP Reno like implementation versions used in the hosts under test in our experiments.
-Since we believe that the performance results from our experiments are affected greatly by the transport protocol, a description of the major characteristics of TCP Reno (slow start, congestion avoidance, fast retransmit, fast recovery, large windows) follows.
+TCP Reno was used in the hosts under test in our experiments.
+The major characteristics of these transport protocols are slow start, congestion avoidance, fast retransmit, fast recovery, and support for large windows.
+More details on these TCP extensions can be found in [5, 11, 19].